 06/22/2005 Coordinated public disclosure

-Maciej Piotr Falkiewicz and an anonymous researcher are credited with
+Maciej Piotr Falkiewicz is credited with this discovery.

 Get paid for vulnerability research